 How Often Should You Detail a Tesla?

 Given the paint sensitivity, we recommend Tesla owners detail every 2–3 months rather than the 3–4 month standard for most cars.
 Between details, hand washing only — no automatic brushes.
-If you want to go between details longer, a ceramic sealant application extends protection significantly.
+If you want to go between details longer, a fresh coat of our paint sealant extends protection significantly.

 We Detail Teslas Regularly